EthanGilles/apache_parser/README.md

 <h2>Usage</h2>

-This would be user on an Apache log file with the following structure -
+This would be used on an Apache log file with the following structure -

 127.0.0.1 - - [24/Mar/2023:13:15:42 -0400] "GET /index.html HTTP/1.1" 200 612 "-" "Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"